 If you need to replace an appointed PCA during the project, there are 2 options:

 - Make a new agreement between the property owner, current PCA and proposed new PCA.
 The new PCA will need to notify the local council within 2 days of being appointed, by lodging a Notice of new PCA form

 - If you're not able to come to an agreement to appoint a new PCA, the property owner can apply to the Building Professionals Board to change the PCA, by completing an Application to replace a PCA – PDF

-Visit the Building Professionals Board website for more information on engaging a PCA.
+Visit the Fair Trading website for more information on engaging a PCA.